zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/upgrading-to-liferay-7-2/04-tuning-for-the-data-upgrade.md

 ### MariaDB

-Turn off InnoDB double-write, and set the InnoDB flush log at transaction commit to `0`.
+Turn off InnoDB double-write and set the InnoDB flush log at transaction commit to `0`.

 ### Microsoft SQL Server